 dsync, etc. options don’t seem to work on read.

 Because of numerous caches from the CPU to the drive itself, using a simple method like this will not give precise results.

-bonnie++ or other proper benchmarking facility for accurate results, particularly for disk read benchmarks.
+bonnie++ for more accurate results, particularly for disk read benchmarks.

 apt install bonnie++